Methylation and mental health are intricately related. We take a deeper look into the association and why it is important

 Put simply, methylation helps us make neurotransmitters, such as serotonin, dopamine, adrenaline, norepinephrine and melatonin.

-It does this in a number of ways:
+Methylation does this in a number of ways.
+It helps:

 So as you can see, it’s pretty vital to a balanced mood and overall brain health.